GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Automated Verification Framework

-\textbf{Stage 1: Reference Parsing.} The parsing stage aims to extract structured metadata from raw citation strings while robustly handling OCR errors and diverse citation formats.
-We employ a hybrid parser that combines standard PDF extraction with an LLM-based fallback: when the initial parsing leads to a verification failure, we re-parse and then re-run the verification chain with LLM-extracted metadata, ensuring high accuracy across varied parsing scenarios.
+\textbf{Stage 1: Reference Parsing.} The parsing stage extracts structured metadata from raw citation strings.
+We use GROBID~\cite{grobid-client-python} as the primary parser; when initial parsing fails, a Qwen3-Flash~\cite{bai2023qwen} based LLM reparser extracts metadata via a JSON schema and re-runs the verification chain.